Skip to content

 Bringing together blockchain and artificial intelligence could change aviation asset management even more.

-Airlines already use AI for predictive maintenance, fuel optimization, and route planning.
-When combined with blockchain-based asset records, AI systems could analyze operational data to estimate aircraft value in real time.
+Airlines already employ AI for predictive maintenance, fuel optimization, and route optimization.
+Given asset registries on a blockchain, AI algorithms could crunch operating data to provide real-time estimates of aircraft value.

 For example, an AI system could evaluate: